ghevcoul/quantumgeranium/_posts/2020-09-05-taking-a-risk.md

 All of this is a rather long-winded way of saying thank you to the director of my team for listening to me a year ago and when an opportunity arose, taking a gamble that I was capable and giving me a chance to learn a whole new set of skills on the job.
 Also, to my manager, who sight-unseen agreed to take on a researcher coming off a computational geometry C++ project as the owner of the devops processes for his Scala streaming pipeline.
-I will forever be grateful to both of them for believing in me and trusting that I could do the job despite having nothing in my background proving that.
+I will forever be grateful to both of them for believing in me and trusting that I could do the job.